noursakis/PROJET-BRAS-ROBOTIQUE/Installation Ubuntu/Readme.md

 ![image](1.jpeg)
 ![image](2.jpeg)

-Next , we burn the iso file on our Sd card ( using for example [RP imager](https://www.raspberrypi.com/software/))
+Next , we upload the iso file to our Sd card ( using for example [RP imager](https://www.raspberrypi.com/software/))

 ## Update and Upgrade